Donohoe declines to criticise Germany’s role in Ireland’s bailout

 He held talks with senior cabinet members in Berlin over challenges facing the multilateral model, the need for the EU to agree a new industrial strategy and complete the banking union.
 Mr Donohoe said the bloc was in need of a new narrative explaining the EU as a source of European stability and prosperity.

-On Wednesday Mr Donohoe will meet new ECB president Christine Lagarde in Frankfurt, while in Munich, Minister for Business, Trade and Innovation Heather Humphreys opens a new Enterprise Ireland office.
+On Wednesday Mr Donohoe will meet new ECB president Christine Lagarde in Frankfurt, while on Thursday, in Munich, Minister for Business, Trade and Innovation Heather Humphreys opens a new Enterprise Ireland office.

 Solidarity